Elgin police chief answers questions at protest outside station

 Illinois State police are leading the investigation into the shooting.

-The Tuesday afternoon question and answers session great very heated at times.
-Community member and Decynthia Clements' family are frustrated and were vocal about it.
-Swoboda was asked one particularly direct question from the victim's father.
+"When the officer ultimately pulled the trigger, that's for him to answer why he did that," said Swoboda

-"Officer told us she was shot once.
-We came out here, met with you around 1:30 yesterday evening, you told us you shot twice.
-How many times was she shot really?" asked Charles Clements.
+The Tuesday afternoon question and answers session was heated at times.
+Community members and Decynthia Clements' family are frustrated and were vocal about it.

-"This is why we don't want to get in front of the investigation, and I try to give out as best information as I can," Swoboda responded.
+"I don't have to come out here and talk to you all.
+I'm here," he said.

 The medical examiner said Clements died of multiple gunshot wounds but did not specify how many times she was shot.